MukundGhode/CryptoCurrencyDashboard/README.md

 # CryptoCurrencyDashboard_CoinSwitchKuber_India_Python
 Cryptocurrency Dashboard for tradable CryptoCurrencies on CoinSwitch Kuber in India.

-Step1: Download the zip file and unzip it for proper directory structure OR
+Step1: Download the `CryptoCurrencyDashboard_CoinSwitchKuber_India_Python.zip` file and unzip it for proper directory structure
+OR
 Download all files and create a directory structure as below:

+`CryptoCurrencyDashboard_CoinSwitchKuber_India_Python\
       home.py
       templates/
           details.html